Modular Serre Correspondence via stable pairs: General wall-crossings at critical values

-\subsubsection{Criterion for Gieseker stability.}
+\subsubsection{Criterion for Gieseker stability}

-Lastly, in this section, we show a criterion when a rank $2$ sheaf $E$ is Gieseker semistable in terms of the corresponding curve.
-In \cite[Proposition 3.1]{hartshorne1978stable}, the author gave a criterion for a rank $2$ vector bundle $E$ on $\p3$ to be $\mu-$(semi)stable in terms of the corresponding curve.
+Lastly, in this subsection, we show a criterion when a rank $2$ sheaf $E$ is Gieseker semistable in terms of the corresponding curve.
+In \cite[Proposition 3.1]{hartshorne1978stable}, the author gave a criterion for a rank $2$ vector bundle $E$ on $\p3$ to be $\mu$-(semi)stable in terms of the corresponding curve.
 Let $E$ be a rank $2$ vector bundle on $\p3$ and $c_1:=c_1(E)$.
-Assume that there is a curve $Y\subset \p3$ satisfying
+Assume that there is a one-dimensional scheme $Y\subset \p3$ satisfying